 Hey there fellow parents and guardians!
-Steph here.
+Jane here.
 Like many of you, I’ve juggled the joys of RV travels with kids in tow, balancing the thrills of the open road with the essentials of safety.
 One challenge that often crops up is ensuring our older kids are both comfy and safe.
 As they outgrow their toddler car seats, the next step is often the booster seat.
 But when is the right time, and what should you look for?
 Let’s buckle up and explore!

 Understanding the Need for Booster Seats for Older Children: